lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 - Java & .Net, everything plus the kitchen sink.
 General, generic, safe.
 Okay everywhere, exceptional nowhere.
 Fast, due to immense investment more than fundamental design.
 - Javascript's V8, high single-thread performance, cooperative multi-threading, fast if IO-bound.
 Very sensitive to CPU-bound work.
 Fast, due to immense investment in overcoming limitations.

 Erlang, the Ericsson language, was built to be a high-level, opinionated language for solving hard problems in the telecom space.
 The requirements were, consistently low latency, high availability, soft realtime, hot code updates to running systems, reliability and robustness.
+It implements The Actor Model as a way to provide a high-level structured paradigm to organize your system.

 Concurrency and parallellism came later as a consequence of designing for this.
 It also provides immense possibilities at runtime, in production (???
 TODO).